serp.fast

 Model-agnostic web search API that adds search capabilities to any LLM with a single API call.

 AI search APIs are the infrastructure layer that gives large language models access to current web information.
 Unlike traditional search engines, these APIs return semantically relevant, structured results optimized for retrieval-augmented generation (RAG) and AI agent workflows.
-They're essential for any AI product that needs to answer questions about the real world beyond its training data.
+They are used by AI products that need to answer questions about the real world beyond their training data.

 Features